Teradata – Why SELECT * impacts Performance?

 statement 1.
 The total estimated time is 10.57 seconds.[/su_panel]

-(1) Although we retrieve in both cases the same 16,206,188 from the table “TheTable2”, the spool is much smaller as only the required columns of this table are put into the spool (275,505,196 bytes against 1,798,886,868 bytes).
-The same is valid for the spool of table “TheTable1” (647,873,150 bytes against 30,731,640,896 bytes).
+(1) While both cases retrieve 16,206,188 from “TheTable2”, the spool is much smaller as only the necessary columns are included (275,505,196 bytes instead of 1,798,886,868 bytes).
+This also applies to the spool of “TheTable1” (647,873,150 bytes instead of 30,731,640,896 bytes).

 NumResultRowsTotalIOCountAMPCPUTimeSpool Usage